Prior-guided Fusion of Multimodal Features for Change Detection from Optical-SAR Images: Experiments

-To validate the proposed STCFM module, we employed T-SNE to visualize the feature distributions of optical and SAR images before and after STCFM integration.
-As illustrated in the Fig.\ref{fig10}, before the introduction of the STCFM module, the feature distributions of optical and SAR data in the latent space exhibit distinct separation, forming well-defined independent clusters.
-This separation indicates a significant modality gap, which hinders the model's ability to learn unified feature representations and impedes the fusion of complementary information.
-After applying the STCFM module, feature alignment improves markedly, as evidenced by the interweaving of optical and SAR feature points within the same semantic category (e.g., newly constructed buildings or damaged buildings), resulting in more tightly integrated mixed clusters.
-This convergence effectively reduces the heterogeneity gap, demonstrating that STCFM successfully facilitates cross-modal interaction and knowledge transfer, enabling the model to learn more consistent and modality-agnostic feature representations.
+We leveraged t-distributed stochastic neighbor embedding (t-SNE) to visualize the optical and SAR feature distributions, both before and after the integration of the STCFM.
+As shown in Fig.~\ref{fig10}, before integrating the STCFM module, the optical and SAR features in the feature space exhibit distinct separation, forming well-defined independent clusters.
+This distribution indicates a significant modality gap, which prevents the model from learning modality-common features and effectively fusing complementary information.
+After applying the STCFM module, multimodal features are effectively aligned.
+Specifically, the interweaving of optical and SAR feature points within the same semantic category results in more tightly integrated mixed clusters.
+This demonstrates that STCFM successfully facilitates cross-modal interaction and learns more consistent and modality-agnostic feature representations.
 In addition, STCFM also enhances intra-class compactness.
-For building/road change categories, feature points belonging to the same change type (regardless of modality) exhibit tighter clustering after fusion.
-This improved compactness suggests that the model learns more robust and generalizable feature representations for each change category, which is critical for accurate semantic change detection.
+Feature points belonging to the same change type, such as buildings and roads, exhibit tighter clustering after fusion, which suggests that STCFM learns more robust and generalizable change semantic representations.

-\subsection{Effectiveness of the PGFFM}
+\subsubsection{Effectiveness of the PGFFM}